sugapriyan07/INTERNSHIP-2/README.md

 2. Set publish directory to `dist` (Vite's default output)
 3. Add any necessary environment variables in the host settings

-If you want, I can add a GitHub Actions workflow to build and deploy on push.

 ## Contributing

 1. Fork the repository